BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Setup

+This section provides instructions for installing the Python Language and Pip Python package manager and the project's requirements, such as `make` and `mvn`.

 ### Clone with Submodules

 In order to clone this repository with the submodules (AutoMetric and CK), you can use the following command: